-Despite having worked in some very tough situations, including following medical staff in Hospital or exploring the criminal justice system in C4’s Crime and Punishment and BBC2’s The Detectives which earned him a BAFTA nomination, Daniel points out that this wasn’t nearly as challenging as trying to encapsulate normal life, which he did as series director BAFTA nominated documentary The Mighty Redcar.
-He felt that on this project in particular he managed to bind together incredible drama, woven from the lives of real people, a great responsibility and a huge accomplishment.
+Despite having worked in some very tough situations, including following medical staff in Hospital or exploring the criminal justice system in C4’s Crime and Punishment and BBC2’s The Detectives which earned him a BAFTA nomination, Daniel points out that this wasn’t nearly as challenging as trying to encapsulate normal life, which he did as series director of BAFTA nominated documentary The Mighty Redcar.
+He felt that on this project in particular he managed to bind together incredible drama, woven from the lives of real people - a great responsibility and a huge accomplishment.

 Something that Daniel is very enthusiastic about doing in the future is working on documentaries which push the form, incorporating drama into the mix and using real people in dramatic situations.
 Through BAFTA, he hopes to speak to as many people as possible about their filmmaking techniques in order to hone his own unique style and voice as creatively as possible.